 Crews detect 'underwater noises' in search for missing Titanic-bound submarine

-BOSTON – Rescue crews in the Atlantic Ocean detected potential signs of life on Tuesday as they continue searching for a submersible that went missing during an expedition to the site of the Titanic wreckage.
+BOSTON – Rescue crews in the Atlantic Ocean detected potential signs of life again on Wednesday as they continue searching for a submersible that went missing during an expedition to the site of the Titanic wreckage.

 According to the U.S. Coast Guard, a Canadian P-3 aircraft detected underwater noises in the search area on Tuesday.
 Because of those noises, the operations were relocated "in an attempt to explore the origin of the noises."